 Fluctuations in currency exchange rates may adversely affect the Corporation's financial position.
-Khan's management has determined the United States dollar as its reporting currency.
-Fluctuations in currency exchange rates, particularly equipment acquisition costs denominated in currencies other than United States dollars, may significantly impact Khan's financial position and results.
+Fluctuations in currency exchange rates may significantly impact Khan's financial position and results.
 Khan does not have in place a policy for managing or controlling foreign currency risks since, to date, its primary activities have not resulted in material exposure to foreign currency risk.